CodeByYuxuan/japan-travel-planner-ai/docs/user_stories.md

 # 📖 User Stories – Japan Travel Planner AI

 These user stories describe core functionalities from the perspective of typical users of the Japan Travel Planner AI app.
+Each story includes clear acceptance criteria for testing and development.

 ---